Fettuccine with Pesto

 If you don’t have pine nuts in your cupboard, you may use slivered almonds, pecans, English walnuts, macadamia nuts, or even pistachios.
 See this amazing recipe for Pasta with Pistachio Pesto Here.

-While I highly suggest roasting your own garlic, you may also substitute canned minced garlic in it’s place.
+While I highly suggest roasting your own garlic, you may also substitute jarred minced garlic in it’s place.
 You’ll simply disregard the first recipe steps of roasting the garlic in oil and salt, and replace it with 3 tablespoons minced garlic.

 Using Homemade Linguine Pasta with this Dish

 Want to use linguine instead of fettuccine.
 Go ahead.
 Or even tagliatelle or spaghetti.
-Of course.
-It’s your dish and it’s your decision!
+Of course!
+It’s your dish and it’s your decision.
 It will be great!
 If motivated to make your own pasta, see my Homemade Recipe Here.

 Instructions for Making This Recipe